Ocean Protocol blockchain-based platform launches beta to kick-start a new Data Economy with safe, privacy-preserving and borderless data sharing

-- First blockchain-based platform for safe, borderless data sharing officially launch in beta
+- First blockchain-based platform for safe, borderless data sharing officially launches in beta

 - Early adopters now able to start building new services and applications on Ocean Protocol